apostrophecms/apostrophe-documentation/reference/apostrophe-module/index.md

 middleware is available to pass in this way, i.e.
 `self.apos.middleware.files` for file uploads.
 ### addHelpers(*object *, *or name, value*)
-Add nunjucks helpers in the namespace for our module
+Add nunjucks template helpers in the namespace for our module.
+Typically called with an object in which each property is a helper name and each value is a helper function.
+Can also be called with `name, function` to add just one helper.
 ### addHelperShortcut(*name*)
+Add a nunjucks template helper to the global namespace.
+This should be used very sparingly, and pretty much never in npm modules.
+The only exceptions in apostrophe core are `apos.area` and `apos.singleton`.

+The helper must be added first with `addHelpers`.
 ### pushAsset(*type*, *name*, *options*)
+Push an asset to the browser. `type` may be `script`, `stylesheet` or `template`.
+The second argument is the name of the file, without the extension.

+For stylesheets, if `name` is `editor`, then `public/css/editor.css` is pushed.
+If `public/css/editor.less` exists it is compiled as needed to create the CSS version.

+For scripts, if `name` is `editor`, then `public/js/editor.js` is pushed.

+For both scripts and stylesheets, if the module is subclassed, and the file exists in both the parent module and the subclass, *both* files are pushed, in that order.

+If `type` is `template`, the corresponding template in this module is rendered and added to the DOM of each page before the closing `body` tag, to be cloned and made visible as needed.
+If the module is subclassed, only the newest (subclass) version is sent.

+If `options.when` is set to `always` or not specified, the asset is included in every page regardless of whether the user is logged in.
+If `options.when` is set to `user`, it is included only if the user is logged in.
 ### render(*req*, *name*, *data*)
 Render a template.
 Template overrides are respected; the project level lib/modules/modulename/views folder wins if it has such a template, followed by the npm module, followed by its parent classes.
+If you subclass a module, your version wins if it exists.

 You MUST pass req as the first argument.
 This allows internationalization/localization to work.
 If you are writing a Nunjucks helper function, use self.partial instead.
+This method is primarily used to implement routes that respond with HTML fragments.

-All properties of `data` appear in Nunjucks as the `data` object.
+All properties of `data` appear in Nunjucks templates as properties of the `data` object.
 Nunjucks helper functions can be accessed via the `apos` object.

 If not otherwise specified, `data.user` and